 - Unschooling is a child-led learning approach to education.

-While unschooling parents may guide their child’s education with intention, they allow each of their children to follow their innate ability to learn and care for themselves.
+While unschooling parents may guide their children’s education with intention, they allow each child to follow their innate ability to learn and care for themselves.
 Unschooling families do not follow a traditional school model.

 Read this blog post about unschooling.